 - Between 2019 and 2020, reported decreases in revenue and employment were more prevalent for firms owned by people color.
 In particular, 96 percent of Asian-owned firms, 95 percent of Hispanic-owned firms, and 93 percent of Black-owned firms reported that they experienced a decrease in revenue.

-- One in five Latino-owned firms said that they received no PPP funding, about seven times the rate of White-owned firms.
+- More than one in five Latino-owned firms said that they received no PPP funding, about seven times the rate of White-owned firms.

 - Credit access disparities are about more than being banked or unbanked.
 These disparities are highly impacted by relationships, trust, and the lending institutions minority-owned small businesses felt would better meet their needs.